Battle of Réunion: Invasion

 On the night of 26 to 27 November 1942, the FNFL large destroyer Léopard sailed with 74 troops from Mauritius, arriving off Saint-Denis on 27 at 23:00.
 She was captained by commander Jules Evenou, who went by the nom de guerre of "Jacques Richard".

 Two launches were sent with a 5-man party to search for a favourable landing spot.
 At 2:30, Léopard was sighted by lookouts, as the invasion troops were boarding boats.
 About 60 men landed and, led by Lieutenant Moreau, took control of the government palace, and the rest of Saint-Denis was under Free France control by the evening.
 Barraquin, chief of the invasion troops, made contact with friendly elements in the population, notably Communist leader Léon de Lépervanche, and General secretary Rivière, who started arranging the hand-over of the island.
-Hard-core Vichyist Pillet then fled to Hell-Bourg to organise a resistance.
+Hard-core Vichyist Pillet then fled to Hell-Bourg to organise resistance.
 The new governor designated by De Gaulle, André Capagorry, arrived around 6 o'clock, cheered by the population, and gave a speech calling for calm on Radio Saint-Denis.

-The next day, on 28 November, Communist cells under Lépervanche activated, seizing the Hôtel de Ville, arresting the mayor and electing Lépervanche as leader of a "Committee of Public Safety"; they next failed in an attempt to capture the 95-mm coastal battery of Le Port, commanded by Lieutenant Émile Hugot, considered a hard-core Pétainist.
+The next day, on 28 November, Communist cells under Lépervanche activated, seizing the Hôtel de Ville, arresting the mayor, and electing Lépervanche as leader of a "Committee of Public Safety".
+The communists then failed in an attempt to capture the 95-mm coastal battery of Le Port, commanded by Lieutenant Émile Hugot, considered a hard-core Pétainist.
 In retaliation, the battery opened fire on Léopard, which retreated to the open sea and started firing back, killing two.
-Engineer Raymond Decugis attempted to have the battery cease-fire but was killed by small arms fire.
-A sortie by the Vichyists was thwarted by small arms fire from the Resistants, severely wounding Hugot.
+Engineer Raymond Decugis attempted to have the battery cease firing, but was killed by small arms fire.
+A sortie by the Vichyists was thwarted by small arms fire from the Resistance, severely wounding Hugot.
 Fearing an assault of their positions by regular troops, the gunners retreated, silencing the battery, and Léopard approached Le Port.

 Upon learning that the invasion force was French rather than British, and without any response from his government in spite of repeated requests for instructions, Aubert renounced the idea of even a symbolic fight.
 However, Captain Evenou, growing increasingly nervous at the thought of enemy submarines and fearing for his ship, clumsily attempted to force the issue by threatening to destroy factories on the island.
 After lengthy negotiations involving Capagorry, Aubert eventually agreed to surrender on the condition that the ultimatum on the factories be made again as a way for him to save face.
 The surrender was formalised on 30 at 8:45.